hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 network.getInterfaces().setEnabled(true)
     .addInterface("IP1").addInterface("IP2");
 ```
 When you create the Hazelcast instance, you have to pass the configuration to the instance.
 If you create the instances without passing the configuration, each instance starts but cannot see each other.
-Therefore, the correct way to create the instance is like the following:
+Therefore, a correct way to create the instance is the following:

 ```
 HazelcastInstance instance = Hazelcast.newHazelcastInstance(config);
 ```

-The following is the incorrect one:
+The following is an incorrect way:

 ```
 HazelcastInstance instance = Hazelcast.newHazelcastInstance();